Navarasa (TV series): Project Agni (Adbhutha – Wonder)

-Vishnu invented a machine called Drifter with Kalki (Sai Siddharth) – his research assistant since around 2015 – in which he could travel in time through his mind to study the ‘dream state’.
+Vishnu invented a machine called Drifter with Kalki (Sai Siddharth), his research assistant since around 2015, in which he could travel in time through his mind to study the "dream state".
 He believes that our whole life is mapped out already in our subconscious dream world, and we could learn about the future and the almighty ‘Creator’ if we accessed it.
-He reveals that he has mastered reaching his subconscious mind which gives him the power to connect with the ’Creator’.
-But he has been using a psychedelic drug called DMT to help him accomplish this.
+He reveals that he has mastered reaching his subconscious mind, which gives him the power to connect with the "creator", but he has been using a psychedelic drug called DMT to help him accomplish this.

-During his last Drift which lasted only 10 minutes, he changed something in the past, which led to his wife Lakshmi (Poorna) and child disappearing in the present.
-He tells Krishna that while drifting, you have no control of time and the destination.
-He believes that when he drifted, he interfered with the simulation created by the Anunnaki, and caused a glitch that erased his family.
+During his last Drift, which lasted only 10 minutes, he changed something in the past, which led to his wife Lakshmi (Poorna) and child disappearing in the present.
+He tells Krishna that while drifting, the person has no control over time or the destination.
+He believes that when he drifted, he interfered with the simulation created by the Anunnaki and caused a glitch that erased his family.
 He adds that his ability to make things in his imagination a reality is a dangerous weapon.
 Vishnu gives Krishna a suitcase labelled ‘Project Agni’ and tells him to open it when he leaves.
-He wanted to share his knowledge with him, and trusts he will use it for good.
+He wanted to share his knowledge with him and trusts that he will use it for good.

-It is revealed that his assistant Kalki also drifted and gained power to control his mind.
-But he had evil motives after realizing the power behind his abilities.
-He wanted to construct another Drifter, but it could not be done without ‘Solution A’ in the suitcase.
+It is revealed that Kalki also drifted and gained power to control his mind, but he had evil motives after realizing the power behind his abilities.
+He wanted to construct another Drifter, but it could not be done without "Solution A" in the suitcase.
 Vishnu’s letter to Krishna in the suitcase asks that he share it with his company and track down Kalki at all costs.

 Meanwhile, Vishnu is ready to kill himself over the guilt of erasing his family.
 Just as he is about to pull the trigger, his doorbell rings.
 He answers it only to find Krishna and his wife.
-It is then revealed that the person who had visited earlier was Kalki disguised as Krishna.
-Now with ‘Solution A’ in his possession, Kalki has gained total control of the world.
+It is then revealed that the person who had visited earlier was Kalki, disguised as Krishna.
+Now with Solution A in his possession, Kalki has gained total control of the world.
 The episode ends with Vishnu saying that he made a big mistake.